mjovanc/neuralnet-rs/README.md

 # nn-rs
-Just a simple neural network in Rust for learning purposes.
+Just a simple neural network (single-layer perceptron) in Rust for learning purposes.

 ## Usage